TownOfBrookline/general_bylaws/ARTICLE 04/ARTICLE 04.08.md

 (d)  notice that a person claiming to be aggrieved by
-     a violation of this By-Law may file a grievance under the town’s Human Resources By-Law (Section 3.15.11) or, if a School Department employee, a complaint with the Assistant Superintendent of
+     a violation of this By-Law may file a grievance under the town’s Human Resources By-Law (Section 3.15.11) or, if a PSB employee, a complaint with the Assistant Superintendent for Human Resources
-     Schools for Personnel; notice that upon
-     exhaustion of this administrative remedy, such
+     or such other person with similar authority and duties or, if a covered employee under Section 4.8.6(a), a complaint with the town’s Chief Procurement Officer or the Board of Selectmen as provided under Section 4.8.6(c); notice that upon exhaustion of this administrative remedy, such
      person may seek appropriate legal relief.
 ```